-CONCLUDING SESSION HOW MUCH DIFFERENCE CAN TECHNOLOGY MAKE FOR SOCIETAL PARTICIPATION?
-12:45 - 14:00 Speakers: Ben Scott (Fellow, Stiftung Neue Verantwortung, Berlin), Mayte Peters (Chair, Publixphere e.V.)
-Final Whistle: Wolfgang Schulz (Director, Humboldt Institute for Internet and Society) This concluding session will address the role of technology for societal participation in Germany and abroad.
-Actual applications and practices will form the starting point of the discussion, pointing towards the complexity and variety of political, cultural, and institutional factors influencing the participation land- scape from a practical perspective.
-The question of which difference technology may make for societal par- ticipation will be approached by broadening the view, pointing towards opportunities as well as limitations of technology-based societal participation.
 AFTERNOON PUBLIC EVENT: ONLINE INTO POLITICS?
-14:30 - 14:45 WELCOME ADDRESS (GERMAN) Irina Mohr (Head of Forum Berlin, Friedrich Ebert Foundation), Ingolf Pernice (Director, Humboldt Institute for Internet and Society) (Translation will be provided) SCIENTIFIC FINDINGS PARTICIPATION IN DEMOCRATIC STRUCTURES 14:45 - 16:00 Speakers: Helen Margetts (Director, Oxford Internet Institute), Jan Schmidt (Researcher, Hans Bredow Institute, Hamburg) Host: Wolfgang Schulz (Director, Humboldt Institute for Internet and Society) In a joint session, studies on political participation in the United Kingdom and Germany will be disclosed and discussed.
-Firstly Helen Margetts, director of the Oxford Internet Institute will present her findings, followed by the presentation of a recent study on the epetition platform of the German Bundestag, carried out by the Humboldt Institute for Internet and Society in cooperation with the Hans Bredow Institute for Media Research.
-PANEL DISCUSSION NATIONAL PERSPECTIVES ON POLITICAL PARTICIPATION (GERMAN) 16:30 - 18:00 Panelists: Teresa Bücker (Social Media Strategist for the SPD Parliamentary Group), Alvar Freude (Activist and Member of the Special Committee on Internet and the Digital Society of the German Bundestag), Bettina Gaus (Journalist), Tabea Rößner (Media-policy Spokesperson for the Bündnis 90/Die Grünen Partlia- mentary Group) Moderator: Marlis Schaum (DRadio Wissen) This panel will complement the previous academic discussions around political online participation in Germany by adding perspectives from journalism, politics and society.
-The representatives gathered will explore the question of how German society uses and perceives Internet-based participation, as well as
+14:30 - 14:45 WELCOME ADDRESS (GERMAN) Irina Mohr (Head of Forum Berlin, Friedrich Ebert Foundation, Berlin), Ingolf Per- nice (Director, Humboldt Institute for Internet and Society, Berlin) (Translation will be provided) SCIENTIFIC FINDINGS PARTICIPATION IN DEMOCRATIC STRUCTURES 14:45 - 16:00 Speakers: Helen Margetts (Director, Oxford Internet Institute, Oxford), Jan Schmidt (Researcher, Hans Bredow Institute, Hamburg) Host: Wolfgang Schulz (Director, Humboldt Institute for Internet and Society, Berlin) In this joint session, studies on political participation in the United Kingdom and Germany will be disclosed and discussed.
+Firstly Helen Margetts, director of the Oxford Internet Institute will present her findings, fol- lowed by the presentation of a recent study on the ePetition platform of the German Bundestag, carried out by the Humboldt Institute for Internet and Society in cooperation with the Hans Bredow Institute for Media Research.
+PANEL DISCUSSION NATIONAL PERSPECTIVES ON POLITICAL PARTICIPATION (GERMAN) 16:30 - 18:00 Panelists: Teresa Bücker (Social Media Strategist for the SPD Parliamentary Group, Berlin), Alvar Freude (Activist and Member of the Special Committee on Internet and the Digital Society of the German Bundestag, Berlin), Bettina Gaus (Journalist), Jo- nas Westphal (Forum Netzpolitik of the SPD State Office, Berlin) Moderator: Marlis Schaum (Moderator, DRadio Wissen) This panel will complement the previous academic discussions around political online participation in Ger- many by adding perspectives from journalism, politics and society.

-Germany by adding perspectives from journalism, politics and society.
 The representatives gathered will explore the question of how German society uses and perceives Internet-based participation, as well as analyse the latter's influence on Germany's democratic structures.
-Potential risks as well as chances for democratic legitimacy associated with online participation will be taken into account.
+Potential risks as well as chances for democratic le- gitimacy associated with online participation will be taken into account.
 The discussion will be moderated by Marlis Schaum of DRadio Wissen.
 (Translation will be provided)